13 Types of Sales Enablement Content Your Team Needs

 Identify your buyer personas

-You may already have buyer personas, but it’s worth checking if your profiles are as detailed as they can be.
-You may have learned more about your customers’ needs since you first wrote the personas.
+You may already have buyer personas, but it’s worth checking if your profiles are as detailed as possible.
+After writing the personas, you may have learned more about your customers’ needs.
 If you have existing customers, you can build your personas from the knowledge you have of your existing customers’ everyday lives and pain points.

 If you’re starting from scratch, you’ll have to research your ICP.
 Start with a niche and decide what kind of people in that industry or lifestyle would need your product or services.